 Students taking the Special (Honours) degree in Philosophy will take this subject in addition to 52.123 Philosophy IIIA (Distinction).
-The course consists of a further two of the options listed under 52.113 Philosophy IIIA, and the other of the options listed under 52.123 Philosophy IIIA (Distinction).
+The course consists of a further two of the options listed under 52.113 Philosophy IIIA, and a further one of the options listed under 52.123 Philosophy IIIA (Distinction).